se-sic/coronet/README.md

      * The vertices in an artifact network denote any kind of artifact, e.g., source-code artifact (such as features or files) or communication artifact (such as mail threads or issues).
 All artifact-type vertices are uniquely identifiable by their name.
 There are only unipartite edges among artifacts in this type of network.
      * The relations (i.e., the edges' meaning and source) can be configured using the [`NetworkConf`](#networkconf) attribute `artifact.relation`.
 The relation also describes which kinds of artifacts are represented as vertices in the network.
 (For example, if "mail" is selected as `artifact.relation`, only mail-thread vertices are included in the network.)

+- Commit networks
+     * The vertices in a commit network denote any commits in the data.
+All vertices are uniquely identifyable by the hash of the commit.
+There are only unipartite edges among commits in this type of network.
+     * The relations (i.e., the edges meaning and source) can be configured using the [`networkConf`](#networkconf) attribute `commit.relation`.
+The relation also describes the type of data used for network construction (`cochange` uses commit data, `commit.interaction` uses commit interaction data).

 - Bipartite networks
      * The vertices in a bipartite network denote both authors and artifacts.
 There are only bipartite edges from authors to artifacts in this type of network.
      * The relations (i.e., the edges' meaning and source) can be configured using the [`NetworkConf`](#networkconf) attribute `artifact.relation`.